Product Guide

 Field Visibility

-The contact form has three fields, two of which are always present and one that you can toggle:
+The contact form has three fields -- two are always present, and one you can toggle:

 Name (Always Visible)